anita-uva/anita-uva/README.md

 [Freight Marketplace Code](./Freight_Marketplace.html)

 ### Web Scraping / Data Collection:  Beautiful Soup simple example
 Here is a short example of web scraping with Beautiful Soup.
+I am also good at obtaining data using APIs and Database Clients.
+I believe I can collect data in any format that is legally available.

 <dl>
 <dt>Web Scraping</dt>